This article was originally published in 2015 and has been completely updated in 2020.

 Develop positive relationships with other departments.
 Organizations are well known for developing ‘silo’ mentalities, in which people from one department don’t get around to liaise with or understand what is happening in other departments.
 If you get out of your comfort zone and catch up with the managers of other departments, they will respect you more and you will find out a lot of useful information.
 For instance, speak with the HR manager about internal communication and events in the HR area, with the marketing manager about new product and brand initiatives, with production about what is happening there and so on.

 When it comes to evaluating your results, don’t refer to outputs, refer to outcomes.
-Too many communicators take the easy way out and use media mentions, visitor traffic.
-Those variables aren’t a measure of value; they just measure activity.
+Too many communicators take the easy way out and use media mentions, visitor traffic, social media responses etc. Those variables aren’t a measure of value; they just measure activity.
 Instead, you need to dig deeper and think through how your communication activities are achieving a business impact.
 Look at what employees are doing with the information you provide in articles.
 Have they used it to provide better customer service or better internal efficiency?
 You can tell by asking them or holding focus groups with some of them.

 Four measures were found to contribute most to the organizational influence of corporate public relations practitioners:

-Upward influence tactics are communication messages employed to persuade a more senior employee in order to facilitate achievement of an organizational objective.
+Upward influence tactics are communication messages employed to persuade a more senior staff member in order to facilitate achievement of an organizational objective.
 The three most important upward influence tactics are: